Typical and atypical properties of periodic Teichmueller geodesics: Algebraically primitive Teichm uller curves

 The following observation is immediate from Lemma \ref{localzariski} and \cite{G12}.
 For its formulation, define the \emph{extended local monodromy group} of an open contractible subset $U$ of ${\cal C}$ to be the subgroup of $SL(2,{\cal O}_{\mathfrak{k}})$ which is generated by the monodromy of those (parametrized) periodic orbits for $\Phi^t$ in ${\cal C}$ which pass through $U$.
+Compare with Proposition \ref{latticeordense}.

-\begin{lemma} For a rank one affine invariant manifold ${\cal C}$ whose field of definition is of degree $g$ over $\mathbb{Q}$, any extended local monodromoy group is Zariski dense in $SL(2,\mathbb{R})\times \dots \times SL(2,\mathbb{R})$. \end{lemma} \begin{proof} By Lemma \ref{localzariski}, the projection of the extended local monodromy group of an open set $U\subset {\cal C}$ to the first factor $SL(2,\mathbb{R})$ of $G=SL(2,\mathbb{R})\times \dots \times SL(2,\mathbb{R})$ is Zariski dense in $SL(2,\mathbb{R})$ and hence it is non-elementary.
+\begin{lemma} For a rank one affine invariant manifold ${\cal C}$ whose field of definition is of degree $g$ over $\mathbb{Q}$, any extended local monodromoy group is Zariski dense in $SL(2,\mathbb{R})\times \dots \times SL(2,\mathbb{R})$. \end{lemma} \begin{proof} By Proposition \ref{localzariski}, the projection of the extended local monodromy group of an open set $U\subset {\cal C}$ to the first factor $SL(2,\mathbb{R})$ of $G=SL(2,\mathbb{R})\times \dots \times SL(2,\mathbb{R})$ is Zariski dense in $SL(2,\mathbb{R})$ and hence it is non-elementary.
 Moreover, by definition and \cite{KS00,LNW15}, the invariant trace field of the extended local monodromy group equals $\mathfrak{k}$ (compare \cite{G12} for the definition of the invariant trace field).
 Thus by Corollary 2.2 of \cite{G12}, the extended local monodromy group of $U$ is Zariski dense in $G$. \end{proof}

 In the statement of the next corollary, the affine invariant manifold ${\cal B}_+$ may be a component of a stratum.
+As before, we put a lower index $+$ whenever we do not normalize the area of a holomorphic differential.

 \begin{corollary} Let ${\cal C}_+$ be a rank one affine invariant manifold whose field of definition is of degree $g$ over $\mathbb{Q}$.
 Assume that ${\cal C}_+$ is properly contained in an affine invariant manifold ${\cal B}_+$ of rank at least three.
 Let ${\cal Z}\to {\cal B}_+$ be the absolute holomorphic tangent bundle of ${\cal B}_+$; then ${\cal Z}\vert {\cal C}_+$ splits as a sum of holomorphic line bundles which are invariant under both the Chern connection and the Gauss Manin connection. \end{corollary} \begin{proof} In the case that the rank of ${\cal B}_+$ equals $g$ (and hence ${\cal Z}={\cal H}$), the statement is immediate from Theorem 1.5 of \cite{W14}.
 Thus assume that the rank of ${\cal B}_+$ is at most $g-1$.